The Small, Rural School Achievement Program

-School Achievement Program, provides eligible school districts with greater flexibility in using the formula grant funds they receive under certain state-administered federal programs.
+REAP Alternative Fund Use Authority (Flexibility) is a component of the Small, Rural School Achievement Program, and provides eligible school districts with greater flexibility in using the formula grant funds they receive under certain state-administered federal programs.

-Unlike the SRSAP Grant, REAP Flexibility is not a grant and does not provide school districts with funding.
+Unlike the SRSAP Grant, REAP Alternative Fund Use Agreement (Flexibility) is not a grant and does not provide school districts with funding.
 Rather, it gives districts greater latitude in spending funds.

 School District Eligibility